mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Printed Circuit Boards (PCBs)
 - What is a PCB?
 Name some applications.
-- What are the tradeoffs of PCBs vs solderless breadboards vs soldered breadboards vs just soldering everything together with wires?
+- What are the tradeoffs of PCBs vs solderless breadboards vs soldered breadboards vs just soldering everything together with wires vs ICs?
+- What is the difference between a PCB and IC?
 - What are the parasitic elements present on a PCB?
+- What are the different types of PCBs?
+What are their tradeoffs and applications?
+- What is a flex PCB?
+What are its tradeoffs and applications?

 ## Layers and Materials
 - What are the layers of a PCB?
 What are they made of?